 5. Repeat Step 4 Using the DOORBELL

 At my house, this is a more advanced skill, which is why I work on JUST the knock on the door first.
 The sound of our doorbell is loudest right around our staircase further away from the door.
-So, for the dogs, not only is the doorbell not a sound they hear all the time, but it’s a sound that doesn’t obviously come from our front door.
-This is important to consider as you think about how to train a “go to place” at the sound of the doorbell.
+So, for the dogs, not only is the doorbell, not a sound they hear all the time, but it’s a sound that doesn’t obviously come from our front door.
+This is important to consider as you think about how to train a “go-to place” at the sound of the doorbell.

-I started this doorbell exercise by beginning with the knock at the door, “go to your place,” sit, stay, open the door.
-Once the door was open, I walked outside briefly, came back in, closed the door, treat, release.
+I started this doorbell exercise by beginning with the knock at the door, “go to your place,” sit, stay, and open the door.
+Once the door was open, I walked outside briefly, came back in, closed the door, treat, and release.

 You may notice I didn’t say ring the doorbell.
 There is a reason for that.
 Training something like this is best accomplished in tiny increments.
 Once the dogs stayed for me when I walked outside for, say, 5 seconds without coming to look for me, I introduced the doorbell.
 So that step looked like this:

-I worked up to doing that entire process numerous times adding in the convo with an imaginary guest, and eventually adding in my daughter or son who would ring the doorbell from the outside mimicking what would happen with an actual guest arriving at the front door.
+I worked up to doing that entire process numerous times adding in the convo with an imaginary guest and eventually adding in my daughter or son who would ring the doorbell from the outside mimicking what would happen with an actual guest arriving at the front door.

 TIPS for Successful Front Door Greetings

-Here are a few tips and alternate strategies to increase your success in bringing order back during front door greetings.
+Here are a few tips and alternate strategies to increase your success in bringing order back during front-door greetings.

 1. Consider whether you should train multiple dogs together or individually.